Humphrys genealogy

 He applied for U.S. Army pension, April 8, 1898.

-He is listed at Unga in [US Census, 1900], lists him as "trader", former occupation "miller".
+See him listed in 1900 census at Unga.
+He is a "trader", former occupation "miller".
 It incorrectly states he was born in D.C.

 Edward dies, 1909: